 Get CAD from Your Parts by the End of the Week

 3D Scanning Advantages

 3D scanning is the fastest way to accurately capture the geometry of a physical object, making it ideal for quickly identifying problems with production parts.
-And nothing is faster or more effective than 3D scanning for creating CAD models from a physical object.
+And nothing is faster or more effective than 3D scanning for creating 3D models from a physical object.

 Our full-color, high-resolution 3D scanners are capable of capturing the most detailed features of an object, providing detail and accuracy that other methods cannot.
-The resulting 3D digital model retains the exact contours and dimensions of the object, enabling you to use the file to modify the design, compare the scan to the original CAD, create form-fitting aftermarket parts, or recreate a discontinued product that might no longer be on the market.
+The resulting 3D model retains the exact contours and dimensions of the object, enabling you to use the file to modify the design, compare the scan to the original CAD, create form-fitting aftermarket parts, or recreate a discontinued product that might no longer be on the market.
 The models produced by 3D scanning are readily 3D printed and machined.
 They can also be converted to parametric CAD with our reverse engineering services.

 Captures perfect detail with a scan resolution of 0.1mm and point accuracy of 0.05mm

 Scans objects in full color, with 24-bit, 1.3MP textures